absorensen/numbers_go_brrrr/m2_concurrency/README.md

 will be running on.
 Do you expect to run it on users' laptops, will you have GPUs available, will it be running in a data center with powerful, very expensive GPUs, will you be using an integrated GPU on a laptop, will it run on the edge or in the cloud?
-I will assume you are running on your own laptop or desktop for following along, but running on multiple data center GPUs seems to be all the rage these days, so I will keep that in mind.
+I will assume you are running on your own laptop or desktop for following along with this guide, but running on multiple data center GPUs seems to be all the rage these days, so I will keep that in mind.

 ## Rust and Concurrency
 Each language has its own implementations of concepts in concurrency, but I will focus on showing you the ones